How Swedish Students Let Off Steam—By Screaming in Public

 The line is referring to a local phenomenon that’s been taking place in a specific area of the Flogsta neighborhood of Uppsala, Sweden, since at least the '80s, and possibly as early as the '70s.
 The locals call it the Flogsta Scream, and it’s pretty simple: At the same time every night, a bunch of people lean out of their windows and scream.

 The lore behind this strange tradition varies as well.
-Some say that—at least in the case of Flogsta—the practice was started by students in the physics department at Uppsala who needed to let off stress and angst during exam season; others say it was begun as a memorial to a student who killed himself.
+Some say that—at least in the case of Flogsta—the practice was started by students in the physics department at Uppsala who needed to let off stress and angst during exam season; others say it was begun as a memorial to a student who died by suicide.

 It doesn’t necessarily happen every night, either.
-Arvid Cederholm, who lived in Flogsta in the early 2000s, told mental_floss, "I don't remember it being every evening, but rather if someone started it, others joined in.
+Arvid Cederholm, who lived in Flogsta in the early 2000s, tells Mental Floss, "I don't remember it being every evening, but rather if someone started it, others joined in.
 The angst wasn't a very pronounced part of it, I feel.
 It was more of a fun thing than an angsty thing."

 Experienced the Flogsta scream for the first time tonight, I'm a true Uppsala student now